It’s Exciting To Think About A Remodel.

 Maybe you want to change your bathroom, your kitchen, or the entire house.
 When imagining a new and fabulous kitchen, some may think it’s an easy job –- just move the pipes from here to here.

-However, a kitchen remodel can involve: the incoming water line, the out-going drain lines, the drain lines tying into the side sewer line, the location of the refrigerator with an ice maker, the dishwasher, a gas line to the stove, the type of sink, the type of faucet, the counter tops, cabinets, walls, floor, and ceiling.
+However, a bathroom or kitchen remodel can involve: the incoming water line, the out-going drain lines, the drain lines tying into the side sewer line, the location of the refrigerator with an ice maker, the dishwasher, a gas line to the stove, the type of sink, the type of faucet, the counter tops, cabinets, walls, floor, and ceiling.
 Coordinating, buying, and installing all of this requires a detailed plan.

 Having a plan on paper is the key to success.
 And the key to success is a plan.
 Yes, we just wanted to reiterate that important fact because when we get requests for an estimate for a new kitchen or bathroom, there’s sometimes no plan to show our estimator what’s wanted.
 The so-called easy jobs become the hardest when the details are not considered.